 I look back fondly on the year that was 2013 for my photography.
 I tried to get better and more creative in my picture taking as I decided to take a few photography courses.
-Got the privilege to travel coast to coast in Canada again including traveling to the most far east I’ve ever been – Gros Morne National Park in Newfoundland.
+Got the privilege to travel coast to coast in Canada again including traveling to the farthest east I’ve ever been – Gros Morne National Park in Newfoundland.
 I also got out west a few times and snapped a few good photos in Alberta and BC.
-So, without further ado here are some of my favorite picture taking moments of 2013.
+So, without further ado here are some of my favorite picture-taking moments of 2013.
 (All photos Richard Budman)

 My first truly memorable shooting experience of 2013 was the Women’s World Hockey Championship in Ottawa in early April.